chloeliza/chloeliza.github.io/publications.md

 menubar: publications_leftbar
 ---

+Links to my peer-reviewed publications, public writings, book contributions, and teaching content can be found in the navigation bar to the left.

-Publications are arranged by research topic in the menu on the left.
+Peer-reviewed publications are arranged here by research topic.
 To view the list of peer-reviewed publications in its entirety, please visit my [PubMed List](https://www.ncbi.nlm.nih.gov/myncbi/chloe.page.1/bibliography/public/).